Michigan Star Clipper Dinner Train

-The Michigan Star Clipper Dinner Train was a dinner train that operated in Michigan for 24 years, first out of Paw Paw, for approximately two years, then from Walled Lake, with trips heading from West Bloomfield to Wixom, where it connects to the CSX mainline and then back to West Bloomfield, MI.
+The Michigan Star Clipper Dinner Train was a dinner train that operated in Michigan for 24 years; first out of Paw Paw, for approximately two years, then from Walled Lake, with trips heading from West Bloomfield to Wixom, where it connected to the CSX mainline and then back to West Bloomfield, MI.
 On December 31, 2008, the operators of the dinner train announced that they would be shutting down the route due to poor ridership and increased costs in fuel and other various expenses.

 History

-Jack Haley, founder of the original Star Clipper in Cedar Rapids, Iowa, was flying back to Iowa after meeting with representative in the Providence, RI, area, to set up his second dinner train operation.
-While en route, his aircraft experienced mechanical difficulties, and they made an unscheduled landing at the Kalamazoo, MI, airport.
+Jack Haley, founder of the original Star Clipper in Cedar Rapids, Iowa, was flying back to Iowa after meeting with a representative in the Providence, RI area, to set up his second dinner train operation.
+While en route, his aircraft experienced mechanical difficulties, and they made an unscheduled landing at the Kalamazoo, MI airport.
 They were told repairs would take some time, so Jack and his entourage decided to drive a few miles west to Paw Paw, Michigan, to check out the Kalamazoo, Lake Shore, & Chicago Railway tourist train operation.

-The impromptu meeting with Mark Campbell, Kevin McKinney, and Jerry Pilcher of the KLS&C resulted in a deal to bring a Star Clipper Dinner Train to western Michigan, to operate on the ex-C&O branch line, now operated by the KLS&C. A new siding was built in Paw Paw to accommodate the dinner train, and the Star Clipper staff soon begin advertising and taking reservations.
+The impromptu meeting with Mark Campbell, Kevin McKinney, and Jerry Pilcher of KLS&C Railway resulted in a deal to bring a Star Clipper Dinner Train to western Michigan to operate on the ex-C&O branch line, now operated by the KLS&C. A new siding was built in Paw Paw to accommodate the dinner train, and the Star Clipper staff soon begin advertising and taking reservations.
 The Star Clipper was a tenant on the tracks of the KLS&C, and each time it departed, it paid the KLS&C a "pull fee" to haul the dinner train out and back.
 The Star Clipper was wildly popular from the beginning, attracting diners from both the Chicago and Detroit metro markets.
-However, Jack Haley's corporation was saddled with a huge amount of debt and overhead, and into the second year of operation, they began to fall behind in their payments to the KLS&C Railway.
-Sensing something was up, and not for the good of the Railway, the owners tried to purchase the Star Clipper away from the Haley group, but were unable to persuade a majority investor to go along with them.
-The next day the Michigan Star Clipper declared bankruptcy, and were now protected from making payments by the bankruptcy court.
+However, Jack Haley's corporation was saddled with a huge amount of debt and overhead, and into the second year of operation, they began to fall behind in their payments to the KLS&C. Sensing something was up, and not for the good of the Railway, the owners tried to purchase the Star Clipper away from the Haley group, but were unable to persuade a majority investor to go along with them.
+The following day, the Michigan Star Clipper declared bankruptcy, and were now protected from making payments by the bankruptcy court.
 In fact, the Star Clipper was able to "claw back" tens of thousands of dollars that it had paid to the KLS&C, as they were payments for services rendered in the past, not contemporary or current.